AdrianSchlegel/Pyextract/README.md

 ### If this still doesn't work create an issue and I will help you troubleshoot!

-Happy text extracting with Pyxtract!
+Happy text extracting with Pyextract!